-Sorts can only be scheduled by the sorter operators (Kitty x8416, Xiaojun x1745), although current bookings can be viewed at our calendar website (https:/fomweb.roswellpark.org/fom) after you register on this system.
-On regular business days, our sorters are typically ready to sort by 10am and can run until 6pm.
+Sorts on the Arias can only be scheduled by the sorter operators (Kitty x8416, Xiaojun x1745), although current bookings can be viewed on the FOM calendar.
+On regular business days, our operators are typically ready to sort by 10am and can run until 6pm.
 Appointments past this time will be possible after prearrangement with the operators.

-For each sort appointment, please fill out a Sort Request Form at the time the reservation is made (see instructions below).
+To initiate a sort appointment on either of the Aria instruments, please submit an on-line request form (see below).
 The completed information helps us understand the expected duration and instrument requirements of your sort (lasers, nozzle, and pressure to use).
 The Aria sorters can get booked well ahead of time, so please keep this in mind when scheduling.
-Same-day or next-day
+Same-day or next-day appointments can rarely be accommodated.